djoos-cookbooks/newrelic/README.md

 * python
 * ms_dotnet4
 * curl
+* nodejs

 ### Depending on your environment, these recommended cookbooks are actual dependencies (depends):
 * Installing the PHP agent?
 You'll need the php cookbook to be available.
 * Installing the Python agent?
 You'll need the python cookbook to be available.
 * Installing the DotNet agent?
 You'll need the ms_dotnet4 cookbook to be available.
+* Installing the nodejs agent?
+You'll need the nodejs cookbook to be available.

 * Want to make use of deployments?
 You'll need the curl cookbook to be available.